×

 Market Segment Insights

-Single Family Home (Dominant) vs. Townhouse (Emerging)
+Single Family Home (Dominant) vs. Condominium (Emerging)

-First-Time Homebuyer (Dominant) vs. Investor (Emerging)
+First-Time Homebuyers (Dominant) vs. Investors (Emerging)

 Conventional Loan (Dominant) vs. FHA Loan (Emerging)